 There may not be any pear trees for deer out there that are more dependable, as easy to grow, or more attractive to a whitetail deer!
 I searched the northeast for Vigorous, productive, late dropping deer pears that will drop when you want them; November/December, during hunting season!
 You see, pears need cold storage to ripen and what happens with these late pears is they naturally receive that cold storage period on the tree in late October, as the fall temperatures arrive.
 As a result, starches go to sugars and these pear trees begin attracting a lot of deer because of them turning incredibly sweet at this time.
 Therefore, as more freezing weather moves in and winter draws closer pears such as Sweet Advent™, Malus™ and Rifle Deer™ will eventually become to sweet for human consumption, creating the best pear trees for wildlife!

 These trees are all grafted giving you a genetic clone of the original pear tree, passing on the same great genetics.
 Scroll down to see our drop time chart or click on the little blue box that says online shop to see a description of each pear tree variety.

 $23.00 - $29.00

 FINDING PEAR TREES FOR DEER

-To accomplish my goals for these pear trees, I found and observed several thousand wild pear trees from Central PA to Western NY during the last 6 years.
+To accomplish my goals for these pear trees, I found and observed several thousand wild pear trees from Central PA to Western NY.
 I wanted pear trees that were from up North for several reasons.
-They would be cold hardy being from my local climate, chill hours are correct, my drop times would be spot on, and most importantly I could have the pears that the deer were most attracted to because I watched how they utilized each tree!
+They are cold hardy being from my local climate, chill hours are correct, my drop times would be spot on, and most importantly I could have the pears that the deer were most attracted to because I watched how they utilized each tree!
 Exhausting I know!